lsund/beginning-clojure/beginning-clojure/src/slides.md

 No matter in how you take your stand and what technologies you use: Remember to stay open.
 As craftsmen, we are really proud on our knowledge and our craft and usually have big difficulties adopting to new paradigms.

-Try to find the middle ground!
+As a conclusion: be open, try new ideas (even philosophical) and try to find the middle ground!

 -->